lucatume/wp-browser/docs/faq.md

 Yes, you should.

-As an example you might have a `frontend` suite running [acceptance tests] (levels-of-testing.md#acceptance-tests) on the site frontend and a `backend` suite running acceptance tests on the site backend.
+As an example you might have a `frontend` suite running [acceptance tests](levels-of-testing.md#acceptance-tests) on the site frontend and a `backend` suite running acceptance tests on the site backend.

 Think of suites as a tool to organize your tests: there's a good measure between too organized and not organized at all.